viriciti/assignment/README.md

 ## Back-end based assignment
 You choose to leave the client-side JS app in the example application as it is and concentrate on the back-end.
 Awesome!

-The **Vehicle** data generator in the example application (in `src/server/lib/Vehicle.js`) is part of the node HTTP server and it's your task to make a separate service for this generator, so potentially more services could make use of it.
-The image below depicts the current and the preferred situation.
+In the example application you will find a **Vehicle** data generator in `src/server/lib/Vehicle.js`.
+This generator is part of a node HTTP server.
+Now, it is your task to create a separate service for this generator, so that, potentially, more services could make use of it.
+The image below depicts the current situation and the preferred situation.

 ![Architecture before and after](images/architecture.png)